Vădastra

 Vădastra is a commune in Olt County, Oltenia, Romania.
 It is composed of a single village, Vădastra.
 It also included the village of Vișina Nouă until 2004, when it was split off to form a separate commune.

+History

+The Late Neolithic to Early Copper Age 'Vădastra culture', dating from c.
+5500–4800 BC was named after the village of Vădastra, in the vicinity of which the first remains of this culture were excavated.
+The Vădastra culture primarily occupied the southern part of the Oltenia region in Romania and extended into parts of northern Bulgaria.
+It formed part of the wider culture or civilization known today as 'Old Europe'.